November and December 2010 were difficult months for IT security.

 Finally, a popular Open Source FTP server software application, ProFTPD version 1.3.3c, was distributed containing a malicious backdoor that permits hackers to access FTP credentials.
 It is thought the attackers took advantage of an un-patched security flaw in the FTP daemon to gain access to the server and exchange distribution files.

 It doesn't have to be this way.
-Using a managed secure file server like Linoma Software's GoAnywhere Services - which has granular permissions and security controls, along with detailed audit logs and alerts - IT can monitor and better secure and control its data resources.
+Using a secure file transfer solution like GoAnywhere MFT, which has granular permissions and security controls, along with detailed audit logs and alerts, IT can monitor and better secure and control its data resources.

 Regardless of how your organization or your trusted business partners are configured to exchange data, isn't it time to consider a better way to manage your file transfer security?

 There's no way around it; FTP puts your data at risk.
 If you need to secure sensitive data, explore FTP alternatives in our white paper, "Beyond FTP: Securing and Managing File Transfers."